Would you rather see the UK version?

 Would you rather see the Dutch version?

-Mix the batter ingredients together, and put to one side.
+Whisk the batter ingredients together with a pinch of sea salt, and put to one side.
 I like the batter to go huge so the key thing is to have an appropriately-sized baking tin – the thinner the better – as we need to get the oil smoking hot.

 Put 2 tablespoons of sunflower oil into a baking tin, then place on the middle shelf of your oven at its highest setting (240–250ºC/475ºF/gas 9).
 Place a larger tray underneath it to catch any oil that overflows from the tin while cooking.

 When the oil is very hot, add the sausages – keep an eye on them and allow them to colour until lightly golden.